nayan828-lgtm/Hospital-Patient-Severity-Tracking-System/README.md

 # Hospital-Patient-Severity-Tracking-System
-A system to monitor, track, and classify hospital patients based on severity levels.
+Description: A system to monitor, track, and classify hospital patients based on severity levels.